nxa-Rawrity/NLT/README.md

 Internal Tool for changing NxL environments

+-Install-
+1. Obtain correct IP addresses for environment
-Compile with PyInstaller using NLT.spec
+2. Compile with PyInstaller using NLT.spec
+3.  ?????
+4. PROFIT!

-README can be found on NxA Confluence page
+Full README can be found on NxA Confluence page